 By overshooting our monetary target, I anticipate having an initial withdrawal rate under 3%.
 We’ll have ample room to scale back spending if necessary, but the odds of such a need with an exceptionally low withdrawal rate is terrifically unlikely.

-Reason #8: You don’t know what the future will bring.
+Rejecting the reasons not to retire early #8: You don’t know what the future will bring.

 Could you be any less specific?
 I suppose we’re talking about a financial catastrophe that has nothing to do with the stock market.
 A lawsuit or loss that insurance doesn’t cover, for example.
 Or maybe something more insidious, like lifestyle creep or a newfound penchant for ultra-fine dining and multimillion dollar homes.